 This form is required by the U.S. Army for any DoD contractor, family child care provider, adult family member of a family child care provider, and specified volunteers of a DoD C&Y program for a background and criminal history check.

-Use this form if you are an ex-spouse of a service member and wish to apply for direct payment of court-ordered division of property, child support, or alimony from the retired pay of a uniformed service member.
+Use this form if you are an ex-spouse of a service member and wish to apply for a direct payment of court ordered division of property, child support, or alimony from the retired pay of a uniformed service member.

 This form provides relevant information needed to establish a retainer or retired pay account and gathers information on any dependents the retiree may have.

 This form collects information in order to determine the correct State of legal residence for purposes of withholding State income taxes from military pay.

 Use this form to apply to receive reimbursement due for missing an Army-provided meal.

 Use this form if you are a U.S. Army service member separated from your dependents, in order to apply for a Family Separation Allowance (FSA) payment.
 The latter serves as compensation for expenses that occurred because of forced separation.

 This form is used to determine inclusive work dates of Junior Reserve Officers' Training Corps (JROTC) instructors for the timeframe of their contracts.

 Use this form if you wish to start a new allotment to deduct from a retired pay account, or to change an existing one.
 The same form is used to stop allotments.